Amine-Staali/Embeddings/README.md

 - **Contextual Embeddings**: Dynamic, context-sensitive representations.
 - **Custom Embeddings**: Tailored for specific tasks or domains.

-This course explores these categories, their generation methods, tools, and use cases.

 ---

 ## **1. Static Embeddings**